-Though you can call me a little lucky, for I’ve been travelling fill-time since 2016, without any permanent corporate job but just relying on money I make from blogging.
+You can call me a little lucky, for I’ve been travelling fill-time since 2016, without any permanent corporate job but just relying on money I make from blogging.
 But I’ve worked hard for it.
 Over the years, and especially while I was working, I saved every bit of my income.
 I later used the same money for the initial years of travelling (and blogging) until my blog started generating revenues!

 Just like with any business, becoming a digital nomad needs some investment too.
-Whether you’re into freelance writing, blogging, selling photographs, you need to have some money saved in your bank account so that you can travel for a few months, generate some content, and then sell and make money.
+Whether you’re into freelance writing, blogging, selling photographs, you need to have some money saved in your bank account so that you can use that money in travelling for a few months, generate some content, and then sell that content and make money.

 So if you’re looking forward to making travelling a full-time career, save some money before you actually start.
 Full-time travelling demands being money smart, and it demands it before you even hit the road.

 1. Avoid Eating Out

 Restaurants and takeaways are too expensive nowadays.
 I get sticker shocker every time I get the bill after eating out.
 “You need how much for a meal?”
 I lose my heart as I hear the figure in reply.